-Retired Judge Booker T. Shaw is a partner in the Business Litigation Practice Group, where he brings clients valuable insight and perspective gained from his more than 25 years on the bench.
+Retired Judge Booker T. Shaw brings clients valuable insight and perspective gained from his more than 25 years on the bench.
 His knowledge of current judicial thinking at the trial and appellate levels on a wide range of issues enhances the Business Litigation Group's ability to argue a client's case more persuasively and to craft the most effective strategy.

 Judge Shaw served on the Missouri Court of Appeals, Eastern District, for seven years, including one year as chief judge.
 While on the appellate bench, he participated in more than 1,000 cases and authored 141 appellate opinions on a variety of cases, from medical negligence and nuisance/sovereign immunity to commercial transactions, contracts, and personal injury.
 He also served as a Special Visiting Judge of the Missouri Supreme Court.
 As a former trial judge in the 22nd Judicial Circuit, from 1983 until 2002, Judge Shaw presided over more than 500 trials.

-Prior to his judicial posts, Judge Shaw worked at the U.S. Department of Justice, the Federal Trade Commission, and the St. Louis Circuit Attorney's Office, where he tried more than 50 criminal cases to verdict before a jury, securing guilty verdicts in all but two trials.
+Prior to his judicial posts, Judge Shaw worked at the U.S. Department of Justice, the Federal Trade Commission, and the St. Louis Circuit Attorney's Office.
 In addition to his decades of public service as a distinguished jurist, Judge Shaw continues to give back to the legal profession.
-He has taught trial advocacy at Washington University School of Law since 1995 and served as an instructor at the National Institute of Trial Advocacy since 1999.
-He also frequently speaks at Missouri Bar continuing legal education programs.

 Judge Shaw has briefed and argued numerous cases before the U.S. Circuit and District Courts, the Missouri Supreme Court, Courts of Appeals and Circuit Courts.
-In 2011, he served as a member of the trial team representing Lorillard Tobacco in the defense of a $500 million dollar cost-recovery lawsuit brought by Missouri hospitals in the City of St. Louis.
-After a three month trial, the jury returned defense verdicts on all claims.
+In 2011, he served as a member of the trial team representing Lorillard Tobacco in the defense of a $500 million cost-recovery lawsuit brought by Missouri hospitals in the City of St. Louis.
+After a three-month trial, the jury returned defense verdicts on all claims.